AutomateAaron/AutomateAaron.com/src/lib/blogs/mdsvex-component-example.md

 ---
-title: "A Markdown blog with a Svelte component"
+title: 'A Markdown blog with a Svelte component'
-date: "2021-12-01"
+date: '2021-12-01'
-updated: "2021-12-01"
+updated: '2021-12-01'
 categories:
-  - "sveltekit"
+  - 'sveltekit'
-  - "markdown"
+  - 'markdown'
-  - "svelte"
+  - 'svelte'
-image: "/images/jerry-zhang-ePpaQC2c1xA-unsplash.jpg"
+image: '/images/jerry-zhang-ePpaQC2c1xA-unsplash.jpg'
-imageAlt: "TODO: Alt Text"
+imageAlt: 'TODO: Alt Text'
 excerpt: This blog demonstrates how to include a Svelte component in a Markdown blog.
 ---